kubestellar/kubestellar/docs/content/direct/deploy-on-k3d.md

     kubectl config rename-context k3d-kubeflex kubeflex
     ```

-1. [Paolo says] when we use kind, the name of the container is kubeflex-control-plane and that is what we use
+1. When we use kind, the name of the container is kubeflex-control-plane and that is what we use
    in the internal URL for `--force-internal-endpoint-lookup`.
    Here the name of the container created by K3D is `k3d-kubeflex-server-0` so we rename it:
     ```shell